starrv/animals-and-nature-messages-app/README.md

 # Animals and Nature Messages App

-This is a web application where administrators can read emails pertaining to the Animals and Nature message board.
-Note:  You need an account to view messages.
+This is a complimentary web application, Animals and Nature Messages, where administrators could easily login and read customer feedback pertaining to Animals and Nature.
+You would need an adminstrator account to view messages.
+A Next.js application provides the user interface and OpenID Connect was used for authentication.
+Vercel was used for deployment of the user interface.